 - Behind appliances

-- Inside cabinets
+- Inside cabinets where activity is seen

 4. Address Outdoor Activity

-Outdoor nests often feed indoor infestations.
+Outdoor nests commonly feed indoor activity—especially along foundations.

-- Remove yard debris near the foundation
+- Remove yard debris and clutter near the foundation

-- Trim vegetation touching the home
+- Trim vegetation touching the home (branches, shrubs against siding)

-- Reduce moisture around the perimeter
+- Reduce moisture around the perimeter (leaks, drainage issues, overwatering)

 5. Contact a Professional if Infestations Persist

-- Eliminate the full colony
+- Eliminate the full colony (including queens)

 - Prevent colony splitting